modding-guide

 Create our own assets.xml

-in the asset folder create an assets.xml file with your code editor.
+In the asset folder create an assets.xml file with your code editor.
 This file can be empty for now.
 We will start adding code in the next step.

 We now created our own assets.xml that will be merged with the assets.xml from the game.
 This will be done when the game is launched and is managed by the modloader.